GuidoMainardi/sintetic-attention-validator/README.md

 - the RMSE comparing the screen central point with the demo saples is 500-ish

+- the RMSE comparing the salience model with the video samples is 450-ish

 - the RMSE comparing the screen central point with the video saples is 590-ish